danielljeon/nerve/README.md

 more peripherals (slaves).
 The controller controls the communication by generating a clock signal (SCK) and selecting which slave to communicate with using the Chip Select (CS) line.
-Data is exchanged between the controller and peripheral(s) over two data lines: COPI / MOSI and CIPO or MISO.
+Data is exchanged between the controller and peripheral(s) over two data lines: COPI/MOSI and CIPO or MISO.

 Basic pinouts: